Full Day Introductory Lesson

 General Schedule

 The lesson schedule is dictated by weather events.
 Therefore, email and twitter notifications are sent a couple days before the lesson opportunity.
 When more than two or three days of consecutive good weather is available, students are strongly recommended to take the opportunity progress quickly through a step and then return home for book and online study.
 Arranging your lifestyle to be spontaneous and flexible during the training program helps immensely.
 The other successful scheduling strategy is being unvarying in your committment to take a lesson on regular, consistent basis no matter the weather conditions.
 This makes probabilities work for you.
 The worst strategy is take lessons on your arbitrary convienence counting on the probability that wind conditions will be perfect.
 Generally, lessons are held at the inland training grounds Fall through Late Spring.
-Summertime lessons are held at Cape Kiwanda, Pacific City, Oregon.
+Summertime lessons are held at Newport, Or and Cape Kiwanda, Pacific City, Oregon.
 A scheduling contract of at least one lesson a month is strongly recommended with 3 day multiple day "camps" being the optimium for steady progress in learning.

-Step Two Milestone Lesson - Straight and Level Flight | 3 days
+STEP TWO - Straight and Level Flight

 Payment Timing and Financing

-The most successful students have a plan for the time and money.
-We strongly recommend a scheduling contract and decide on a 3 month, 6 month or year long training time to get in the 14-15 day-sessions.
-Taking day-sessons only when convienent wastes time, money and encourages instructor inattention, lack of empathy, and forgetfulness of your abilities.
 The 3 month equipment plan requires 50% of total equipment and instructional costs upfront.
 6 month plan requires 33.3% of total equipment and instructional costs upfront.
 The year plan reguires 12.5% upfront.
 Most people start at 12.5% and quickly find the remaining 20.8% to get on the six month plan.
 That is how addicting flying like a bird is!

-With buy-in you recieve free room and hospitalities to make your stay gregarious, comfortable and inexpensive.
 With completion of the program, mentors are assigned to you and you receive continuing long term cell phone and equipment support.

 Hang gliding is the most cost effective way for fantastic flying pleasure, especially in comparison to general aviation.
 Only slighty more cost than a private pilots license, you get all your instruction AND your aircraft without the having to pay $100 rental per hour to fly.
 In hang gliding, once you have your instruction and equipment, the costs are simply the fuel to get to a site and your yearly USHPA membership fee.